 Beyond improving silage quality, PBC-and particularly tannins-may have the potential to enhance nutrient (N and energy) use efficiency in ruminants and, in turn, animal performances.
 However, it remains to be seen whether the PBC provide further biological effects once ingested by ruminants.
 The question is a relevant one, as the hydroxyl groups in the structure of tannins are already used to bind protein in the silage, which may leave insufficient hydroxyl groups to deliver any further effects in the rumen.
-However, PBC in silage can still improve N use efficiency only when specific bioactives also protect against excessive microbial protein degradation in the rumen, which means they can simultaneously reduce rumen-degradable protein and increase rumen-undegradable protein, leads to an increase in metabolizable protein, i.e., protein that can be digested and absorbed in the small intestine.
+However, PBC in silage can still improve N use efficiency only when specific bioactives also protect against excessive microbial protein degradation in the rumen, which means they can simultaneously reduce rumen-degradable protein and increase rumen-undegradable protein.
+Increased rumen-undegradable protein, which is often called rumen bypass protein, leads to an increase in metabolizable protein, i.e., protein that can be digested and absorbed in the small intestine.
 A key indicator of protein degradation in the rumen is NH3.
 Although rumen microbes require a certain amount of to synthesize microbial protein, NH3 overage in the rumen is a form of inefficiency of N use and can subsequently stimulate higher N excretion to the environment.